10 Trending Tips for Sales Prospecting

 Now, email marketing isn't a new thing by any means.
 In fact, it's been with us since, well, the dawn of email.
 However, it's important to keep up with the times and keep up with people's sensibilities when using this marketing technique.

 The bottom line is, that email marketing is a kind of substitute for cold calling.
 Cold calling is no longer a very popular marketing strategy, and impersonal, robotic, salesy emails are no longer welcome.
+So, incorporating personalized touches and following effective cold calling tips can significantly enhance the effectiveness of your email marketing campaigns.

 In fact, people tend to mark emails as spam, even from brands they engaged with in the past, if they get too pushy.
 The point here is to create a personalized experience with every email you send to avoid getting shunned by your customers.